beardymcjohnface/workshops-work-in-progress/_pages/supporters.md

 We thank our supporters for their time and financial contributions which are instrumental for providing the community with a comprehensive bioinformatics workshop programme.

-_list the sponsors/institutions etc here_
+_todo: list the sponsors/institutions etc here_

 ## Parent Society